 Watch what you eat

 When you are able to finally eat and drink, your doctor will advise you to go at a slow pace and eat light meals.
 Your first meal your medical team may offer you might only be soup or jello and some tea or juice.

-This is important because your bowels aren’t moving as great as they were prior to your c-section.
+This is important because your bowels aren’t moving as great as they were prior to your cesarean delivery.
 You want to eat foods that encourage easy bowel movement without straining your stomach too much.

 If you are breastfeeding your baby, you’ll want to be sure to eat foods that are high in protein and slowly get back to a regular diet.
 Remember to give yourself a few days to heal and get things moving!

-For more information about diet after a c-section, click here.
+For more information for new moms about diet after a c-section, click here.

 This is soooo important!
 I can’t stress this one enough!

-It may be the hardest thing to do right after your c-section, but trust me, it’s the best thing for your body!
+It may be the hardest thing to do right after your c-section, but trust me, taking slow, gentle walks are the best thing for your body!
+Once you are in the recovery room, the nurses will have you get up and walk after a few hours of rest.
 The more you walk, the more your body will relieve trapped gas bubbles that may be causing any discomfort.
 It will also help prevent blood clots, get your digestive tract moving so you can go home quicker!